ianseu/FlowState/checkins.md

 - Trying to familiarize myself with a new technology and programming language as fast as possible to make sure I have as much programming time as possible

 ---

+# Week 2 Summary (09/28/2025)

+## This week I worked on

+- Learning more about Dart

+## This week I learned

+- Dart

+## My successes this week were

+- Continuing to familiarize myself with Flutter/Dart

+## The challenges I faced this week were

+- I did not get as much work done as I know I should have, I had a lot going on so I'll make up for it next week.

+---

+# Week 3 Summary (10/05/2025)

+## This week I worked on

+-

+## This week I learned

+-

+## My successes this week were

+-

+## The challenges I faced this week were

+-